 Due to the relatively high population density in Connecticut, over the years the state created a number of reservoirs to supply water to nearby cities; and because this involved damming rivers, sometimes towns in the valleys were lost beneath the waves.
 This included the churchyards.
 They’re still there, under the waters, where the past doesn’t always sleep easily.

 “Fishers” originally saw light in 2015 in the UK magazine Black Static.
-BS doesn’t see wide circulation over here (I’ve never seen it outside certain Barnes & Nobles), so I’m glad American audiences have another crack at catching it.
+BS doesn’t see wide circulation over here (I’ve never seen it outside Barnes & Noble), so I’m glad American audiences have another crack at catching it.

 You can read the first third of the story at the 18th Wall website, and you can also pick up a copy while you’re there or at Amazon.